Rafael Devers Player Props: Red Sox vs. Rangers

 Rafael Devers At The Plate

-- Devers has 81 hits, which is best among Boston hitters this season, while batting .256 with 38 extra-base hits.
+- Devers leads Boston in total hits (81) this season while batting .252 with 38 extra-base hits.

-- Among qualified hitters, he ranks 79th in batting average, while his on-base percentage ranks 82nd and he is 20th in slugging.
+- Among the qualified hitters in MLB action, he ranks 90th in batting average, 93rd in on-base percentage, and 25th in slugging.

-- In 46.3% of his games this year, Devers has driven in at least one run.
-In 16 of those games (19.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in seven contests.
+- Devers has driven in a run in 38 games this year (45.8%), including 16 games with more than one RBI (19.3%).
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 35 of 82 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.